 25200.
-Body and Soul: Approaches to Prayer. (=HUDV 25200, RLST 28800) PQ: Third- or fourth-year standing.
+Body and Soul: Approaches to Prayer. (=CHDV 25200, RLST 28800) PQ: Third- or fourth-year standing.
 Why do we pray?
 Why do we experience prayer practice as reaching out towards an intentional being whom we cannot (except in representation) touch, see, or hear?
 This course approaches an answer to that question by looking at the way we pray, particularly in a Christian context.
 What kinds of bodily engagement do we find in prayer; what impact might prayer practice have upon our bodies; what bodily features of prayer might help to explain why its practice has been so compelling to so many for so many years?
-T. Luhrmann, A. Boden.
-May be offered 2007-08; not offered 2006-07.
+A. Boden.
+May be offered 2008-09; not offered 2007-08.

 25300.
 Utopias. (=ARTH 22804, ENGL 25302, HUMA 25350, ISHU 25350) PQ: Third- or fourth-year standing.
 This course surveys significant moments in utopian practice, choosing case studies from among Plato's Republic, Sir Thomas More's Utopia, national experiments, utopian communities, socialism, technophily, new social movements, radical conservatism, and fundamentalisms.
 We focus on literature and art, including music, painting, architecture and urbanism, and film and digital media.
 L. Berlant, R. Zorach.
-Spring.
-May be offered 2007-08; not offered 2006-07.
+Not offered 2007-08.

 26050.
-Memory, Commemoration, and Mourning. (=AASR 30001, FNDL 23312, HUDV 27102, PSYC 25450, RLST 28102) PQ: Third- or fourth-year standing.
+Memory, Commemoration, and Mourning. (=AASR 30001, CHDV 27102, FNDL 23312, PSYC 25450, RLST 28102) PQ: Third- or fourth-year standing.
 This course focuses on the manner in which we make use of the past, the personal past, the collective past, and the place of social and historical change in retelling and rewriting life-history and history.
 The course begins with a discussion of memory, conceptions of the personal and historic past, and such related issues as nostalgia, mourning, and the significance of commemoration in monument and ritual.
 These issues are explored in a number of topics such as twentieth-century war memorials, high school and college reunions, and the Holocaust and its representation in contemporary European society.
 B. Cohler, P. Homans.
-Spring, 2007.
+May be offered 2008-09; not offered 2007-08.